benfred/implicit/README.md

 #### Requirements

-This library requires SciPy version 0.16 or later.
+This library requires SciPy version 0.16 or later and Python version 3.6 or later.
 Running on OSX requires an OpenMP compiler, which can be installed with homebrew: ```brew install gcc```.
-Running on Windows requires Python 3.5+.

 GPU Support requires at least version 11 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 The build will use the ```nvcc``` compiler that is found on the path, but this can be overridden by setting the CUDAHOME environment variable